Drive On Podcast Recording Setup

 I use Mailchimp to email subscribers to let them know when a new episode is released.
 Mailchimp has an excellent feature where you can set up an automated email based on an RSS feed.
 I already went over how my podcast's RSS feed is updated every time a new episode is released.
 With this feed, Mailchimp will send an email whenever an episode comes out.
 It is literally a set-it-and-forget-it thing, which is valuable.

-One time a recording on a dedicated podcasting software only captured the first 10 minutes of a guest's end of the audio because they were using a web browser incompatible with the software.
+One time, a recording on a dedicated podcasting software only captured the first 10 minutes of a guest's end of the audio because they were using a web browser incompatible with the software.
 Those types of things are out of my control - I could ask the guest to use a particular browser, but I can't guarantee they will.
-Because of that, I choose to use Zoom, which works on nearly any computer's operating system, can be used with a smartphone, and even in a pinch, guests can dial in using a traditional phone.
-Other than internet connection issues (again out of my control), I haven't had a single problem with Zoom since most guests know how it works.
+Because of that, I choose to use SquadCast, which works on nearly any browser and can be used with a smartphone.
+Other than internet connection issues (again out of my control), I haven't had a single problem with SquadCast since you just click a link, and you're done.
+There isn't any software to install (unlike Zoom) or other setup other than clicking on a link to the recording.

-As mentioned in the Scheduling section above, I linked Calendly to my Zoom account to automatically create a new Zoom meeting room whenever guests schedule an interview.
+As mentioned in the Scheduling section above, I linked Zapier to my SquadCast account to automatically create a new SquadCast meeting room whenever guests schedule an interview.
 This way, I can't forget to make a room and get the link to the guest.

 As a podcaster, having a decent microphone is essential to ensure that you get decent sound on your end.
 The microphone built into your computer doesn't have the quality sound your listeners are going to expect.
 Not all of your guests will have a great microphone, which you can't do much about, but you can control whether or not your voice sounds good, which it should.